If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

 Some Conversion optimization experts debate this question at great lengths.

 Looking at your analytics, you can typically notice that different visitor segments interact differently with your website.
-Returning visitors (those who visited site previously) generally are more engaged with the website compared to new visitors.
+Returning visitors (those who visited the site previously) generally are more engaged with the website compared to new visitors.

 When launching a new AB test, you will notice that in many instances: